umarali-nagoor/getting-started/module_structure.md

   ```

-  `main.tf`, `variables.tf` and `outputs.tf` these are the recommended filenames for a minimal module, even if they're empty. `main.tf` should be the primary entrypoint.
+  `main.tf`, `variables.tf` and `outputs.tf` these are the recommended filenames for a minimal module, even if they're empty. `main.tf` should be the primary entry point.

   For a simple module, this may be where all the resources are created.
 For a complex module, resource creation may be split into multiple files but any nested module calls should be in the main file. `variables.tf` and `outputs.tf` should contain the declarations for variables and outputs, respectively.

-  `README.md` shoud have a table capturing input and output varaibles decription, whether its a mandatory argument or not and default values if present.

 * `examples` directory: Examples of using the module should exist under the examples/ subdirectory at the root of the repository.
 Each example should have a README to explain the goal and usage of the example.
 Examples for submodules should also be placed in the root examples/ directory.

   If you want to include an example for how this module can be used in combination with other resources, put it in an examples directory.
 Each sub-dorectory under `/examples` should follow following directory structure